KCPS

 KCPS (1150 AM) is a radio station broadcasting a Talk/Personality format.
-Licensed to serve the Burlington, Iowa, United States. area, the station is currently owned by John M. Giannettino and features programming from Motor Racing Network and Westwood One.
+Licensed to serve the Burlington, Iowa, United States. area, the station is currently owned by John M. Giannettino and features programming from Premiere Networks, Compass Media Networks, Townhall News, Motor Racing Network, and Westwood One.

 History

 KCPS signed on the air in 1965 as KYED, changing its call letters in 1967 to KYND.
 The call letters changed again in 1970 to KKUZ branded as "Your Country Cousin", as the station became an outlet for country music and the station was sold to Big Country Broadcasting.
 Studios for the AM station were located in a three-story brick building at 408 North Main Street in downtown Burlington.

 The transmitter site was constructed on a pasture north of town along Irish Ridge Road.
 KCPS has a directional array consisting of three 214-foot towers and a daytime power output of 500 watts.
 KCPS was originally a daytime only station.
 Operating hours expanded and contracted each month from summer to winter.
 In the late 1970s the sign-on became locked in at 6:00am, but the sign-off time occurred at sundown.
 In December KCPS left the air as early as 4:45pm.
 In the summer months the station stayed on the air until 8:45pm.
 The FCC changed the rules for daytime stations in the 1980s and which enabled KCPS to broadcast at night with the transmitter power reduced to 67 watts.

 DJs from the early years included Bill Deno, Lonnie Keeler, and Neil Zackmeyer, who referred to himself “The Old Gravy Sopper.”

 KKUZ was purchased by Town and Country Broadcasting in 1978; the call letters were changed to KCPS on March 1, 1979.
 CPS stands for Country-Politan Sound, a term the new owners defined as a cross between country music and adult contemporary.
 The morning man during this era was Wayne Smith, who also served as program director.
 The afternoons were hosted by David Ostmo, who called his program “The Smo Show”.

 Terry Anderson was News Director for the station, coming to KCPS from crosstown rival KBUR.
 She delivered the news for the station during the morning hours; top of the hour newscasts for the rest of the day were handled by the program hosts.

 David Ostmo was promoted to Program Director after Wayne Smith departed in 1979.
 Ostmo emceed a popular Sunday afternoon request show.
 He mixed in a greater amount of rock music to the station's play list.
 The approach was to play rock that sounded like country and country that sounded like rock.
 Charlie Daniels, Bob Seger, The Eagles, The Little River Band, Elvis, Kenny Rogers, and Dolly Parton were some of the artists receiving considerable air time.